Photo provided by grantee.

 To address food insecurity through the purchase of a cargo van to transport nutritional food items from producers/farmers to low-income consumers and food pantry locations in Jackson County.

 To support the costs of medications, preventative supplies, health monitoring devices, and vaccines (2019) and to support the purchase of a patient transportation vehicle and to install COVID-19 protective barriers in the organization’s current fleet of vehicles (2020).
-Photo provided by grantee.
+Both CHIP awards to date are helping to build a Latinx Community Health Hub in Franklin.

 To provide support for veterans of the U.S. Armed Forces in need of dental care.